 (still like the product, and still involved with it)

 Hit my Facebook page – there are photos of all the books I’ve written.
 It’s neat to just look at the titles.
 Some feel so random, looking back!
-I gave up on Facebook in late 2014, but punch “Don Jones Computer” into Amazon and you’ll get a pretty good bibliography.
+I gave up on Facebook in late 2014, but punch “Don Jones Computer” into Amazon and you’ll get a pretty good bibliography, or click the “Books” tab here on this site.

 That brings you more or less to the point where I went independent.
 I did spend about three years as an employee and part-owner of SAPIEN Technologies, which was a wonderful experience; I left because I’d gotten too attached to being independent, despite the constant risk and uncertainty.
 I founded Concentrated Tech with Greg Shields back in 2008 or 2009, I think.
 We had about six fantastic years, before both of us got to the point where we wanted to do more, and have a bigger impact, than we were able to do on our own.
 And so, in July 2014, we both accepted full-time positions with Pluralsight.
-I’m currently a Curriculum Director there, which means I help plan and manage the IT Pro-related content in the company’s vast catalog of video training titles.
+I took a job as a Curriculum Director there, which means I helped plan and manage the IT Pro-related content in the company’s vast catalog of video training titles.
+In 2018, I moved into a role as VP of Content Partnerships and Strategic Initiatives, helping manage our many content partnership arrangements and explore and implement new things within our Content team.
+2018 is also when I got married and changed my last name, which is why Don Jones® is now a registered trademark.